QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

 You can run this code line by line, or all in one go, as you please.
 Just make sure you write it in the script and run it from there, as explained above.
-There are a few things here you haven’t seen before.
+There are a few things here you haven't seen before.
 First, everything after a `#` (known as a **comment**) is ignored.
 Second, the colon `:` tells `R` to create a **sequence** of all the numbers in the range specified.
 We will talk more about sequences next week.

-Looking at `my_data` you’ll see that the columns have strange titles.
+Looking at `my_data` you'll see that the columns have strange titles.
 We can overwrite this using `colnames()`.

     # add/change column names